 The more you ignore and avoid pain the deeper it is buried in the subconscious, escaping your awareness.
 The unfortunate thing about this is that even though the pain is hidden its effects are not.
-Additionally, pain becomes more difficult to process the deeper it goes.
 Healing from pain requires self-awareness and a willingness to do something about it once you’ve discovered it.

 Below are some tips that have helped me to discover, work through, and heal from my own pain, which I hope will help you as well: